zdravkov/kendo-docs/api/web/panelbar.md

 ### select

-Selects the specified item of the **PanelBar**.
-If this method is invoked without arguments, it returns the currently selected item.
+Gets or sets the selected item.

 #### Example